 Vice President Venkaiah Naidu honours winners at 66th National Film Awards

-Vice President Venkaiah Naidu on Monday presented the National Film Awards to this year's winners with actors Vicky Kaushal, Ayushmann Khurrana and Keerthy Suresh receiving top honours.
+Vice President Venkaiah Naidu on Monday presented the National Film Awards to this year's winners with actors Vicky Kaushal, Ayushmann Khurrana and Keerthy Suresh receiving top honors.
 Megastar Amitabh Bachchan, who was supposed to receive the Dadasaheb Phalke Award at the ceremony, skipped the event citing ill health.
-The 77-year-old actor will now be honoured by President Ram Nath Kovind on December 29 at a high-tea, to be hosted at Rashtrapati Bhavan for all the winners.
+The 77-year-old actor will now be honored by President Ram Nath Kovind on December 29 at a high-tea, to be hosted at Rashtrapati Bhavan for the winners.

 He also praised non-feature films for dealing with a wide range of subjects such as female infanticide, human trafficking and adoption.
-Information and Broadcasting minister Prakash Javadekar called cinema the soft power of a strong country like India.
+I&B minister Prakash Javadekar called cinema the soft power of a strong country like India.

-"I always believe that cinema is a soft power of a strong India.
+"I always believe that cinema is the soft power of a strong India.
 The influence of this soft power is visible when I go to other countries.
 The culture and art of a country is its power and we need to present this power to the whole world," he said.
-Bollywood actors Ayushmann and Vicky, who won the best actor award for their work in "Andhadhun" and "Uri: The Surgical Strike" , attended the ceremony with Akshay Kumar, the co-producer and star of "Pad Man".
+Ayushmann and Vicky, who won the best actor award for their work in "Andhadhun" and "Uri: The Surgical Strike" , attended the ceremony with "Pad Man" star

+Akshay Kumar.
+Both best actor winners later took to Instagram to express their gratitude.

-Apart from Vicky, director of "Uri...", Aditya Dhar, also won his first National Award for directing the film based on the 2016 Indian Army's surgical strikes on terror launch pads in Pakistan after Uri attack.
+Apart from Vicky, director of "Uri...", Aditya Dhar, also won his first National Award for directing the film based on the 2016 Indian Army's surgical strikes on terror launch pads in Pakistan.
 "It is the best feeling.
 Since childhood whenever I used to think about getting into films, the first thought that would come to my mind was to win the National Award one day and receiving it for my debut film is surreal," Dhar told PTI.

-"Hellaro" , a Gujarati film on women empowerment in a patriarchal society, won the best feature film honour.
+"Hellaro" , a Gujarati film on women empowerment, won the best feature film honour.
 Director Abhishek Shah said as a feminist, it was great to receive the award for a subject that he is so passionate about.

-The best popular film providing wholesome entertainment went to "Badhaai Ho!" , a story breaking the stereotype of middle age pregnancy through easy narrative.
+The best popular film providing wholesome entertainment went to "Badhaai Ho!" , a story breaking the stereotype of middle-age pregnancy through easy narrative.
 Director Amit Ravindernath Sharma said he never imagined the film would touch so many hearts.
 "It's overwhelming.
 I never imagined we will get so much love.
-Audience loved the movie and critics appreciated it.
+The audience loved the movie and critics appreciated it.
 It all feels like a dream," he told PTI.

-For her portrayal of cantankerous yet sympathetic matriarch in the film, veteran theatre and film actor Surekha Sikri won the best supporting actress award.
-Sikri, who received an standing ovation, said it was an emotional moment for her.
+For her portrayal of the cantankerous yet sympathetic matriarch in the film, veteran theatre and film actor, Surekha Sikri won the best supporting actress award.
+The wheelchair-bound actor, who received a standing ovation, said it was an emotional moment for her.

 "National Award is a big honour and getting standing ovation was a very emotional moment for me.
-This love has added years to my life," she told PTI.
-Music composer-actor Swanand Kirkire won his first the best supporting actor award for his heartwarming performance in Marathi film "Chumbak" .
+This love has added years to my life," Sikri told PTI.
+Music composer-actor Swanand Kirkire won his first the best-supporting actor award for his heartwarming performance in Marathi film "Chumbak" .

 "I never thought that I will get this honour for acting in a small film like 'Chumbak'.
 National Film Awards don't discriminate between Hindi or regional films or big and small films.
 I'm happy that I got this award for a Marathi film," Kirkire told PTI.
 The award for the best Hindi film was presented to "Andhadhun", directed by Sriram Raghavan.

-Surti added it felt "fabulous" to win a National Award.
-"We were a team of writers so it feels great to be recognised," the writer told PTI.

 Filmmaker Sanjay Leela Bhansali won the award for best music direction (songs) for his magnum opus "Padmaavat" .
-The director said he loved creating the music for the film, which also won best choreography for Kruti Mahesh Madya and Jyothi D Tommaar, and best singer for Arijit Singh.
+The director said he loved creating the music for the film, which also won the best choreography for Kruti Mahesh Madya and Jyothi D Tommaar, and the best singer for Arijit Singh.
 Bindhu Malini Narayanswamy won the best female playback singer for "Nathicharami".
-Both the singers gave the ceremony a miss.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)